 - 1. To ensure the SEN and Disability Act and relevant Codes of Practice and guidance are implemented effectively across the school. - 2.
-To ensure equality of opportunity for, and eliminate prejudice and discrimination against, children with special educational needs and disablilities. - 3.
+To ensure equality of opportunity for, and eliminate prejudice and discrimination against, children with special educational needs and disabilities. - 3.
 To continually monitor the progress of all pupils, to identify needs as they arise and to provide support as early as possible. - 4.
-To provide full access to the curriculum through high quality teaching and differentiated planning by class teachers, support staff and SENCO as appropriate (Except where disapplication, arising from a Statement / EHC plan occurs, disapplication is very rare, and we aim to offer the full curriculum to all our pupils) - 5.
-To provide specific input, matched to individual needs, in addition to differentiated classroom provision, for those pupils recorded as having SEND at SEN support. - 6.
+To provide full access to the curriculum through high quality teaching and differentiated planning by class teachers, support staff and SENCO as appropriate (Except where disapplication, arising from a EHC Plan occurs, disapplication - (Except where disapplication, arising from a EHC Plan occurs, disapplication is very rare, and we aim to offer the full curriculum to all our pupils) - To provide specific input, matched to individual needs, in addition to differentiated classroom provision, for those pupils recorded as having SEND at SEN Support. - 6.
 To ensure that pupils with SEND are perceived positively by all members of the school community and that SEND and inclusive provision is positively valued and accessed by all staff and parents/carers. - 7.
-To ensure that we are able to meet the needs of as wide a range as possible of children who live in our catchment area. - 8.
-To enable children to move on from us well equipped in the basic skills of literacy, numeracy and social independence to meet the demands of secondary school life and learning. - 9.
+To ensure that we are able to meet the needs of all our children who attend our school. - 8.
+To enable children to move on from us well equipped in the basic skills of English, Maths and social independence to meet the demands of secondary school life and learning. - 9.
 To involve parents/carers at every stage in plans to meet their child's additional needs. - 10.
 To involve the children themselves in planning and in any decision making that affects them.